rabianoor608/CodeAlpha_Task1-Image_Gallery/README.md

 ---

-This project was assigned as part of a GitHub internship to demonstrate front-end development skills including responsive design, UI styling, and JavaScript interactivity.
+This project was assigned as part of a @CodeAlpha internship to demonstrate front-end development skills including responsive design, UI styling, and JavaScript interactivity.

 ## Author
 Rabia Noor